 The Many Faces of An AR-15

 The popularity of the AR-15 is unlikely to be matched in my lifetime.
+You can assemble one, build an 80 percent lower model, or buy one.
 The fact that four different legal configurations exist shows just how popular the platform is.
 Hopefully, this AR-15 breakdown has helped you understand the different pros and cons of each configuration and maybe even helped you choose the right configuration(s) for your wants and needs.